Structural design of a concrete wall (EN)

 Let the Design tools display the regions with tension/compression.

-First, run the Linear Analysis.
+First, run the Linear Analysis (assumptions explained in the Theoretical background).

 To see the most compressed fields better, you can set the filter for Compression on -1.0 MPa in the top ribbon.